joaoamaral28/springboot-backend-challenge/README.md

 # SpringbootBackendChallenge
-My solution of a 48h back-end hiring challenge developed using Spring Boot and MySQL
+My solution of a 48h back-end hiring challenge developed using Spring Boot and MySQL, both of which I had never experienced before.

 -------------------------------------------------------------------------------------------------------------